dutchdodo/ddd-aluminum/docs/README.md

 ## Developing
-To start developing you can run gulp or if you want realtime sync with all of your browsers run grunt dev-sync When pushing code to the live enviorment run grunt release first it will autoprefix your css aswell concat and uglify your JS files
+To start developing you can run gulp or if you want realtime sync with all of your browsers run grunt dev-sync When pushing code to the live environment run grunt release first it will auto-prefix your css as well concat and uglify your JS files

 ### Adding packages with bower
 To install additional front-end packages use bower install.
 Full list of bower packages see the website http://www.bower.io .